n8n-io/n8n-docs/docs/doc2/document-validation/master-data-validation.md

 Second possibility is **finding the supplier via the supplier name**:

-Using the button in the supplier name field the supplier master, which is provided by you to DOC², can also be called up.
+Using the button in the supplier name field, the supplier master (which is provided by you to DOC²) can also be called up.
 In this case, the supplier name can be searched in the supplier master:

 ![](/_images/doc2/image-24.png)